nietras/Sep/README.md

 /// </summary>
 public Sep?
 Sep { get; init; } = null;
 /// <summary>
+/// Specifies initial internal `char` buffer length.
+/// </summary>
+/// <remarks>
+/// The length will likely be rounded up to the nearest power of 2.
+A
+/// smaller buffer may end up being used if the underlying source for <see
+/// cref="System.IO.TextReader"/> is known to be smaller.
+Prefer to keep the
+/// default length as that has been tuned for performance and cache sizes.
+/// Avoid making this unnecessarily large as that will likely not improve
+/// performance and may waste memory.
+/// </remarks>
+public int InitialBufferLength { get; init; } = SepDefaults.InitialBufferLength;
+/// <summary>
 /// Specifies the culture used for parsing.
 /// May be `null` for default culture.
 /// </summary>